“It was mutual,” I tell my mom as I lie face first in my shag rug inhaling the Sun Chips I dropped the night before.

-“Oh, for sure.”
-I affirm as I curl up, tucking my chin in between my knees like a snail.
+“Oh, for sure,” I affirm as I curl up, tucking my chin in between my knees like a snail.
 “We only went out like eight times, so it’s whatever.
-He sucks anyway.
-I mean, we’re still going to be casual, you know, because we’re friends, and he’s a good guy.”
+He sucks.
+I mean, we’re still going to be casual, you know, because we’re friends, and deep down he’s a good guy.”
 Pushing the phone with my nose, I crawl into my bedroom and pull my comforter down from my bed.
 It lands on top of me and the hardwood floor.

 “Wait.
 Does he suck, or is he a good guy?”

 “Both.
 I mean, neither.”
 I muffle through the mountain of sheets.

 “I’m sorry.
 Your dad is honking.
 We’re running late for the rotary luncheon.
 I’ll call you tonight.
 Love you.
 Take care of yourself.”